WardVer/GET-CAMERAS-3D-DEMO/README.md

 # Image detection with stereo cameras

 This is a very basic representation of the image detection for Formula Electric Belgium for driving our car autonomously.
-But most importantly it serves as an example on how to use stereo cameras (more specifically those provided my [Get-Cameras.com](https://www.get-cameras.com/Image-Processing-Products)).
+But most importantly it serves as an example on how to use stereo cameras (more specifically those provided by [Get-Cameras.com](https://www.get-cameras.com/Image-Processing-Products)).

 Our original software uses complex neural networks and other techniques to get a more accurate result and to give distinction between all the different cones, but here we replaced that with a basic color filter to do object detection.